quux00/mybatis-koans/README.md

 # Contributors

+* [Thiago Arrais](https://github.com/thiagoarrais) fixed a mismatch in Koan02 between the completed version (which was correct) and the uncompleted version.
 * [Andrei Pozolotin](https://github.com/carrot-garden) did significant work to revamp the structure of the koans to be maven compatible and wrote much of the maven setup to get things going - thanks!
 * [Michael Kolakowski](https://github.com/mkolakow) fixed some typos on the original README